mansigith/idc209/README.md

 Computer Vision attendancesystem to work, the images which are provided into the system should not have a lot variables to work upon, or else it might not work properly (unless we have an error proof method of extracting each and every face).

+## Training the model and storing the results
+We train the model by calculating the weights of training set.csv files are prepared to store the results which show the best match.Model is stested by taking one image each of 40 objects.

 ##  Results: